 Origin of the Term "Soda Pop"

-(Note: Much of the information concerning "soda pop" is quoted from Collecting Soda Pop Bottles by Ron Fowler, Seattle History Company, Seattle, Washington, © 1984 and 2006 [visit the SHC Books For Sale page at www.SeattleHistoryCompany.com for additional information and ordering details].
-Permission is granted to quote from this material only if credit is provided by properly citing the source, including the URL.)
+Note: Much of the following information concerning "soda pop" is quoted from Collecting Soda Pop Bottles by Ron Fowler, Seattle History Company, Littlerock, Washington, © 1984 and 2006 (click the book title for additional details and ordering information).
+Permission is granted to quote HutchBook information only if the source is properly cited, including the HutchBook.com URL.

 Unfortunately, the myth that Hutchinson bottles are the source of the term "soda pop" is continually perpetuated by those who reference and cite material from questionable and/or outdated sources.
-Here are a few recent examples:
+Here are several recent examples:

 “The Hutchinson stopper bottle was opened by pushing down on the wire loop.
 The loud popping sound made by this action is the origin of the term ‘soda pop.’”
 Coca-Cola Memorabilia, The Collector’s Corner, 2001.